 VENEZIA: Le Maschere

-Carnevale in Venezia is among Italy’s most beloved carnival traditions.
+Venice carnival is among Italy’s most beloved Carnevale traditions.
 Since it was officially established in 1296, the two-week festival’s focus has been merrymaking under the freedom of le maschere, the masks.
 Today is no different: the city’s piazzas and canals are overflowing with locals and tourists alike, donned in intricate costumes and likely heading to a grand masquerade ball.